 About the Program

-The mission of the Rochester Postdoc Partnership to Advance Research and Academic Careers in Deaf Scholars is to provide highly trained biomedical scientists who are Deaf and Hard-of-Hearing (D/HH) with the knowledge and skills to pursue research and teaching careers in academia.
+Our mission is to provide highly trained biomedical scientists who are Deaf and hard of hearing (Deaf/HH) with the knowledge and skills to pursue research and teaching careers in academia.

-To achieve this mission the program will develop, implement, and evaluate a model program that integrates individual and institutional activities to improve Deaf and Hard-of-Hearing (D/HH) postdoctoral Scholars’ preparation and skills as they advance academically toward careers in biomedical sciences at institutions committed to educating underrepresented and underserved persons.
+To achieve this, our program integrates individual and institutional activities to improve Deaf/HH postdoctoral scholars’ preparation and skills as they advance academically toward careers in biomedical sciences at institutions committed to educating underrepresented and underserved persons.